 Homeless Children and Youth

-The District shall provide educational and related services to homeless children and youth in a manner that does not segregate or stigmatize students on the basis of their homeless status.
+The District shall provide educational and related services to homeless children and youth (including preschool-aged homeless children) in a manner that does not segregate or stigmatize students on the basis of their homeless status.

 The District shall provide its schools with guidelines that detail the rights of homeless students and the responsibilities that schools have to meet their needs and eliminate barriers to school attendance.
 These guidelines shall emphasize the right of homeless students to: